 Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

-I’m not a type of person who wants everything to have Neovim key bindings, but i definitely would like my terminal to have them.
-And not just key bindings—i want everything!
-I want plugins, mouse-free text selection, text and file search, colorscheme, jump list, virtual editing.
-I want my terminal sessions to be buffers (well, tabs to be precise—i know, i know, but i have reasons).
+I’m not the kind of person who wants everything to have Neovim key bindings, but i definitely want my terminal to have them.
+And not just key bindings—i want everything.
+I want plugins, mouse-free text selection, text and file search, color scheme, jump list, virtual editing.
+I want my terminal sessions to be buffers—well, tabs, to be precise (i know, i know; but i have reasons).

 What Didn’t Work

-Bash’s Vim emulation is a meh.
-The sole fact that it’s an emulation is a showstopper for me already.
+Bash’s Vi mode is meh.
+The fact that it’s an emulation is already a showstopper for me.

 :terminal